openstack-archive/fuel-docs/pages/release-notes/v7-0/new_features/configurable_hostnames_rn.rst

 Configurable hostnames
 ++++++++++++++++++++++

-Starting with Fuel 7.0, you can define the hostnames of the slave nodes through Fuel Web UI or CLI prior to deploying an environment.
+You can define the hostnames of the slave nodes through Fuel Web UI or CLI prior to deploying an environment.

 .. note:: Whereas you can change the **node names** at any time (before